US drops name of Trump's 'China Initiative' after criticism

 “There are serious national security concerns facing our country from all across the world, but our response must be based on evidence, not racism and fear,” Chu said in a statement.

-The initiative has resulted in convictions, including against hackers accused of breaching the networks of U.S. companies.
-Nonetheless, it came to be most associated with efforts to investigate professors at American universities for concealing ties to the Chinese government on applications for federal grants.

-Federal prosecutors are still expected to pursue grant fraud cases against researchers when there is evidence of malicious intent, serious fraud and a connection to economic and national security, with prosecutors from the department’s National Security Division in Washington playing a supervisory role.
-In some cases, prosecutors may opt for civil or administrative solutions instead of criminal charges.

-The department has secured convictions against some academics, including a Harvard professor, Charles Lieber, who was found guilty in December of hiding his ties to a Chinese-run recruitment program.
+The initiative has resulted in convictions, including of Charles Lieber, a Harvard University professor who was found guilty in December of hiding his ties to a Chinese-run recruitment program.

-But there have been multiple other cases in the last year in which the department has either dismissed its own prosecutions or had them thrown out by judges.
+But its pursuit of professors, including those accused of concealing ties to the Chinese government on applications for federal research grants, hit snags.
+The department in the last year dismissed multiple cases against researchers or had them thrown out by judges.

 In January, the department dropped its case against Gang Chen, a Massachusetts Institute of Technology professor charged in the final days of the Trump administration.
 Prosecutors concluded that they could no longer meet their burden of proof after they received information from the Department of Energy suggesting he had not been required to disclose certain information on his forms.